 Kitchen Drain and Faucet Handle

 Pour baking soda, then white vinegar, down the drain.
 Wait for five minutes and flush with boiling water.
-Wash tap handles
+Wash tap handles with disinfectant.

 Clean after every use, preferably in the dishwasher.

 Disconnect the keyboard and spray with compressed air.
 Then dab a cotton swab in rubbing alcohol and swipe the keys and the spaces in between.